 In addition to the records and hundreds of live shows, together with Amanda Easton, I hosted PopTarts from 2006 to 2009.
 It was a weekly independent music night showcasing upcoming Australian music artists at a variety of Sydney venues.
 In 2008, a 13 episode series, PopTarts TV aired on community station all over Australia.

 In 2009, I opened the ‘The Record Factory’ a free service to help music artists avoid the pitfalls making their first recordings.

 So what next?
-Well, I continue to be involved in original projects whether that is arranging, co-writing or playing at shows and at recording sessions.
-My teaching studio continues to be busy with a great range of students from 12 to 70 year olds.
-Through The Record Factory I’m still managing to help music artists with projects and I am still thinking about putting out another record one day…
+Well, I continue to be involved in original projects including Soul Messengers and my teaching studio continues to be busy with a great range of students from 12 to 80 year olds.
+Through The Record Factory I’m still managing to help music artists with projects and those blogs keep coming